GergesHany/object-oriented-programming-OOP-/README.md

 ## Object-oriented programming:

-Is a programming paradigm in which programs are organized around data, or based on the concept "objects", rather than functions and logic.
+Is a programming paradigm in which programs are organized around data, or based on the concept `objects`, rather than functions and logic.

 Basically an object can be defined as a data (attributes or properties) and behaviors (methods)